ThreeB-B/ThreeB-B-reviews/README.md

 3: Time: 0.29ms
 ```

 There were two big takeaways from the Arango tests.
 The first was that there was a much bigger variance in non-cached query speeds.
-I was seeing anywhere from 2.64ms - 41.95ms with an average of
+I was seeing anywhere from 2.64ms - 41.95ms with an average of 14ms which was roughly 300% slower than Postgres was with a much wider variance in query speeds.
+The one area it did ourpace Postgres was with cached queries which averaged ~0.3ms as opposed to Postgres' ~0.55ms.

-PLACEHOLDER CONTINUE HERE

 #### Final Database Choice
+Ultimately, Postgres fit the service's needs better than Arango did.
+Normalizing our data shape to separate room and user data from our revews data opens up options for more efficient access to that data down the road.
+More importantly though, even after normalizing the data Postgres outperformed Arango in non-cached queries.
+Even though Arango performed better with cached queries, I'm planning on implementing a redis cache on the service which will handle all of our cached queries anyway.
+While Postgres is a little clunkier to scale than Arango is, streaming replication would still be an excellent option if we need it.

+Overall, because of the faster query speeds and increased access to user data, Postgres was a better fit for the service.

 ## Server Optimization and Scaling the Service
+With out Database decided

+PLACEHOLD RESUME HERE

 #### Local Stress Testing